“Her poems are reflective of African American culture and at the same time underscore our universal humanity.”

 Her previous publications include three volumes of poetry, Motion Sickness, The Poet Speaks in Black and Good Mornin’ Glory; two children’s books Ev’ry Little Soul and My Jazz Shoes; the award-winning southern fiction novel Sweet Lavender; and her latest (2014) release of The Sparrow’s Plight: Woes of a 21st Century Black Poet with an introduction by Rudolph Lewis.

 Her works are world-renowned, recognized in South Africa, Iran, Jamaica, Australia, Canada, Bermuda, and across America.
 In March 2004, her poetry was translated into the Persian language and featured in the Persian Magazine Golestaneh.
 In addition, O’Neal has been featured on PBS, CNN, KVIE, Louisiana Public Broadcasting, FOX, and a host of television, radio, and other media outlets.

 In 2017, a special edition of the anthology was released: Make Some Noise IV!
 A Baton Rouge Youth Poetry Anthology, featuring the poignant poetry, prose, and short stories of Baton Rouge teens.
 The works in this collection focus on the Great Louisiana flood, the tragic police shootings in Baton Rouge Parish, social awareness, race, and relevant personal issues that today’s youth face in their day-to-day lives.

-In addition to her writing accomplishments, she is the VP and Executive Director of the non-profit organization, Lend Your Hand, Inc. Educating the World’s Children; and the Founder of the National Black History Bee, a program devised to test students’ knowledge on African-American history facts in the form of a trivia competition.
+In addition to her writing accomplishments, she is the president of the non-profit organization, Living Better Lives; and founder of the National Black History Bee, a program devised to test students’ knowledge on African-American history in the form of a trivia competition.

 Some of her upcoming works include: Unloving, a novel; the documentary Hope of Finding Son: The Maurice Red Jefferson Story; and the stage play adaptation of her novel Sweet Lavender.